Brain-Development-and-Disorders-Lab/Neurocog.js/README.md

 const experiment = new Experiment(config);

-// Create and populate the timeline
+// Create and populate the timeline here

 // Start the experiment with the jsPsych properties experiment.start({